Back to all posts

 What is long-term resource planning?

 Needless to say, long-term planning can be tricky.
-Some projects are fairly predictable than others, while others may include complex, tentative elements.
-But whatever comes from them, planning in advance gives you certainty and visibility.
+Some projects are highly predictable, while others may include unknown or tentative elements or lots of dependencies.
+Still, planning ahead gives you greater certainty and visibility.

 Why and when it's important to plan resources long-term

-Doing without long-term resource planning is a risky choice.
+Going without long-term resource planning is a risky choice.
+Here’s why.

 Long-term planning gives you the chance to zoom out and look at the bigger picture to understand what it will take for the company to hit its goals.
-And from this perspective, you can also see all the hindrances, challenges, and threats your projects might run into.
+And from this perspective, you can also see where your project may run into potential risks and constraints.

-On top of that, long-term resource capacity planning and resource allocation help you uncover gaps in resource availability and capacity so you can trigger strategic hiring when it is most relevant.
+On top of that, long-term resource capacity planning and resource allocation help you uncover gaps in availability and skills.
+When you can see which skill sets will be in demand months ahead, you can start hiring strategically, instead of scrambling at the last minute for limited talent.

-• are working with multiple projects and multiple deadlines
+• Work with multiple projects and multiple deadlines.

-• have a limited number of resources to complete different projects
+• Have a limited number of people with the skillsets required to complete different projects

 Long-term resource planning best practices

-Before we go into the tricks of the trade, there is one thing to set clear: doing long-term resource planning in Excel is not sustainable.
-With this type of management, you are bound to be planning resources for multiple projects, with tons of deadlines, dependencies, and variables.
+Before we go into the tricks of the trade, there is one thing to make clear: doing complex long-term resource planning in Excel is not sustainable.

 Starting with a good resource management tool is, therefore, a must.

-A tool like Runn gives you the ability to plan resources across portfolios of projects up to a year ahead of time.
-This way, you can see exactly how your resource pool works with the projects you have in the pipeline - helping you anticipate risks, uncovering gaps, and creating a streamlined process for requesting additional resources to fill those gaps.
+A tool like Runn gives you the ability to plan people across portfolios of projects a year or more in advance.
+This way, you can build a picture of how your resource pool aligns with the projects you have in the pipeline — helping you anticipate risks, uncover gaps, and create a streamlined process for requesting additional resources to fill those gaps.

 Make it strategic, not granular

-Long-term resource planning efforts need to be directed at identifying prospects and vulnerabilities without getting too bogged down in the detail of every project.
+Long-term resource planning efforts need to be directed at identifying prospects and vulnerabilities without getting too bogged down in the details of every project.

 On top of that, there's also the question of frequency and time investment required.
 Long-term planning is one of those exercises you do only a few times per year by leveraging all the data gathered over a long period of time.
 Resource managers need to consider what is possible, what isn't, and what needs to be done or adjusted.